irgangla/download_processor/download_processor_host/README.md

-# URL Forwarder
+# Download Processor Host

-This is the source code of the native executable for the URL Forwarder extensions for Firefox and Chrome.
-It forwards the matched URLs to another external application which can be specified in the extension options.
+This is the source code of the native executable for the Download Processor extensions for Firefox and Chrome.
+It process the matched downloads using another external application which can be specified in the extension options.

 ## Message format